turingschool/front-end-curriculum/lessons/module-1/js-for-loops.md

 In the console:
 - access the first element in your array
-- access a value from the second element (an object) in your array
+- access a value from the second element (an object) in the array
-- update a value from a different object
+- update a value from the third element in the array
 </section>

 Now, let's suppose that we need to use information from every single one of our objects.
 How could we accomplish this?